drakkan/sftpgo/docs/custom-actions.md

 - `SFTPGO_USER_FS_PROVIDER`

 Previous global environment variables aren't cleared when the script is called.
-The `command` must finish within 15 seconds.
+The program must finish within 15 seconds.

-The `http_notification_url`, if defined, will be invoked as HTTP POST.
-The action is added to the query string, for example `<http_notification_url>?action=update`, and the user is sent serialized as JSON inside the POST body with sensitive fields removed.
+If the `hook` defines an HTTP URL then this URL will be invoked as HTTP POST.
+The action is added to the query string, for example `<hook>?action=update`, and the user is sent serialized as JSON inside the POST body with sensitive fields removed.

 The HTTP request will use the global configuration for HTTP clients.